 Use the Right Kind of Soap

 If the clothes you’re washing are white, add some bleach to act as an additional cleaner for oil and grease.
 This will make your clothing a bit brighter, too.
-For all colors, extend the wash cycle to make sure even a black grease stain can be taken out, and you will be left with clothing free of dirt and rust!
+For all colors, extend the wash cycle to make sure even a black grease stain can be taken out, and you will be left with clothing free of dirt

-Before drying your clothing in the dryer, make sure all stains are gone.
+Before drying your clothes in the dryer, make sure all stains are gone.
 If they are not, repeat the process until there is no sign of motor oil.
-Place your clean clothing into the dryer and let run until clothes are fully dried.
+Place your clean clothing into the dryer and let run until the clothes are fully dried.
 Their natural colors will have returned better than ever!

 How to Remove Motor Oil from Delicate Fabrics